noteflakes/ripple/README.markdown

 Ripple is a small program that helps you generate scores and parts without repeating yourself, performing complex includes or writing scheme macros.

-Ripple does two things:
+Here are some of Ripple's features:

-- Put together scores and parts from files organized in a specific directory hierarchy.
+- Create scores and parts from files organized in a consistent, easy-to-understand directory hierarchy.
-- Allow you to use a better syntax for writing music, with support for macros (very useful for notating recurring rhythms), better accidentals, prefixed beams and slurs, and shorthand notation for stuff like divisi, appogiaturas, etc.
+- Improved Lilypond syntax for writing music, with support for macros (very useful for notating recurring rhythms), better accidentals, prefixed beams and slurs, and shorthand notation for stuff like divisi, appogiaturas, etc.
+- Automatically create MIDI versions of your scores.
+- Proof mode for faster editing - get your PDF regenerated every time you save your source.
+- Compilation mode for mixing different musical works together in a single score or part.

-For comprehensive examples of usage checkout out my [music scores project](http://github.com/ciconia/music/tree) (mainly Bach stuff).
+For comprehensive examples of the improved syntax checkout out my [music scores project](http://github.com/ciconia/music/tree) (mainly Bach stuff).

 ## A Ripple project: